Ruban2205/Simulating-compiler-using-python/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ruban-gino-singh/)

 Please allow some time for a response, as the owner have other commitments.
-Constructive feedbad and contributions are highly appreciated.
+Constructive feedback and contributions are highly appreciated.

 Thank you for your interest in this repository!